Ordering process in GP systems for medications and medical devices

 FHIR medication resources

-FHIR has a collection of resources that are available to represent different concepts related to medications.
+FHIR has a collection of resources that are available to represent different concepts related to medications and medical devices.
 These resources are intended to cover the full medication lifecycle:

 |Resource name||Description||Used in GP Connect|